puppetlabs/relay-docs/docs/integrating-with-relay.md

 Under the hood, when a workflow references a webhook trigger, the Relay app will prompt the user to register the webhook on the remote service.
 Once it's set up, Relay associates all incoming requests to their associated trigger containers.
 When a request comes in, Knative launches the appropriate container and connects the incoming payload to the entrypoint, a http handler.
 The container's job is to:

-* Start a webserver on port 8080
+* Start a webserver on the port specified by the environment variable `$PORT` (defaults to 8080)
 * Handle a POST request and decode the incoming payload
 * Decide whether to run the rest of the workflow
-* If so, map values from the request payload onto workflow parameters
+* If so, map values from the request payload onto event data
 * Finally, send this mapping back into the Relay service as an event

 The Relay Python SDK is by far the easiest way to do this.
 The [Integration template repository](https://github.com/relay-integrations/template/) has a simple starting point, and there are full-featured examples for [Dockerhub push events](https://github.com/relay-integrations/relay-dockerhub/blob/master/actions/triggers/image-pushed/handler.py) and [new Pagerduty incidents](https://github.com/relay-integrations/relay-pagerduty/blob/master/actions/triggers/incident-triggered/handler.py).
 Check out the [Relay integrations on Github](https://github.com/relay-integrations/) for more ideas.